-Message from the Chief Nursing Officer
+Message from the Chief Nurse Executive

-UPMC Nursing's mission is to create the best patient experience, nationally and internationally, through the selection, development, retention, and reward of the highest performing nurses while creating systems and programs that creates consistency and excellence in patient care.
+UPMC Nursing's mission is to create the best patient experience, nationally and internationally, through the selection, development, retention, and reward of the highest performing nurses while creating systems and programs that create consistency and excellence in patient care.
 The ANCC's Magnet Model is utilized as a road map to accomplish our mission.
-Research supports that hospitals with Magnet® status, or those who embrace Magnet® status environments, achieve the following outcomes: higher patient satisfaction, lower patient morbidity and mortality rate, lower staff turnover and higher staff satisfaction.
+Research supports that hospitals with Magnet designation, or those who embrace and foster Magnet environments, achieve the following outcomes: higher patient satisfaction, lower patient morbidity and mortality rate, lower staff turnover, and higher staff satisfaction.
 These mirror expected outcomes for UPMC Nursing at every level and location across the system.

 UPMC Nursing has more than 11,000 nurses in various roles and settings, each playing a vital part in the health care of our patients.
 Nursing has recently been faced with dynamic changes in the workforce, the economy, and in the health care environment.
-These changes have set the stage for a new career ladder at UPMC called My Nursing Career.
-In April 2010, the initial phase of My Nursing Career will be implemented.
-This phase integrates the current CAP (inpatient) and PAP (procedural) programs into one new career ladder, My Nursing Career.
-Integrating the CAP and the PAP programs included systemwide standardizing of job titles and descriptions of the staff nurse, professional staff nurse, senior professional nurse, clinician/PNCC, and unit director.
-Educational and certification requirements and promotion processes have been also been standardized for these positions.
+These changes have set the stage for a new career ladder at UPMC called "My Nursing Career."
+In April 2010, the initial phase of My Nursing Career was implemented, which integrated our inpatient and procedural nurses into one inclusive ladder.
+Phase II of implementation, includes our nursing supervisors, care management and specialty nurses, and is currently in development with a planned staggered implementation for fall 2010.

-This issue of Pathways to Excellence is dedicated to providing you the background to My Nursing Career, showcasing the various roles, and outlining the promotional process.
-Additionally, I encourage you to view my presentation on uLearn for the
+This issue of Student Nurse Pathways is dedicated to providing you the background to My Nursing Career, showcasing the various roles, and outlining the promotional process.
+My hope is that you will learn how My Nursing Career can be the vehicle for nurses, and future nurses such as yourself, to have a vast and lifelong nursing career at UPMC.